tjkuson/screener/README.md

 #### Development installation

-To install Screener for development, clone the repository and run:
+To install Screener for development, ensure you have [Poetry](https://python-poetry.org/) clone the repository and run:

 ```bash
 poetry install